eecs484db/eecs484db.github.io/w25/p1-fakebook-db/tools.md

 To kill all your SQL\*Plus sessions and fix the `ORA-00054: resource busy and acquire with NOWAIT specified or timeout expired` error, submit any text file named `sessions.txt` to this project.

-If you still have issues accessing your SQL\*Plus account after trying the solutions above, please privately post on Piazza with your uniqname and we can take a look.
+If you still have issues accessing your SQL\*Plus account after trying the solutions above, please post on the corresponding Piazza thread with your uniqname and we can take a look.
 Keep in mind that this may take several hours, during which you will be unable to use SQL\*Plus to work on the project.

 # Helpful SQL\*Plus Commands